websight-io/docs/docs/getting-started/dev-quick-start/index.md

 ## Part E: Use the new component

 !!! info "Hint"
-    If you need help to navigate inside WebSight see the general [getting started](/docs/getting-started/quick-start/index.md) for details.
+    If you need help to navigate inside WebSight, see the general [getting started](/docs/getting-started/quick-start/index.md) for details.

 The page owner can use the updated component now.
 Let's check it too.

-Run WebSight, open _Luna_ space and edit home page.
-Find the _Title_ having text `Meet our New Grand Luxor Jewelry Collection`.
+Switch to WebSight CMS, open _Luna_ space, and edit the home page.
+Find the _Title_ with text `Meet our New Grand Luxor Jewelry Collection`.

 Find the _Luna Title_ in the component tree on the left.
 Drag and drop the component on the page just below the orginal one.